csound-flossmanual/csound-floss/book/14-b-methods-of-writing-csound-scores.md

-# 14 A. METHODS OF WRITING CSOUND SCORES
+# 14 B. METHODS OF WRITING CSOUND SCORES

 Although the use of Csound real-time has become more prevalent and arguably more important whilst the use of the score has diminished and